 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 17:34
+Special 'Key Worker' timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 1:18 AM

 Just an hour and a half from Leeds and 25 minutes from Liverpool, Warrington has developed into a major shopping and leisure destination with a great cultural quarter in Palmyra Square, the centrally located Rugby League stadium that’s home to the Warrington Wolves, and one of the oldest municipal museums in the country.